stevef1uk/sagaexecutor/README.md

 I removed use of the Dapr Statestore and used Postgres directly having created my own table for Saga log entries as shown above.
 The Subscriber & Poller components can't access the same Dapr State entries other than using Postgres.

-My pubsub.yaml for GCP is as below:
+I also testing this wit the GCP Pub/Sub and the updated pubsub.yaml for GCP is as below:
 ```
 apiVersion: dapr.io/v1alpha1
 kind: Component